Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Methods

 Resistance and resistance oscillations are measured using low noise lock-in amplifier techniques.
 A constant current (typically 2nA) is driven through the 2D electron system underlying the interferometer top gate structure, and the voltage, and so resistance, is determined with a four-terminal measurement.
 The voltage drop along the same edge of the 2D electron system and across the device gives the longitudinal resistance $R_L$; across the device and across the two edges of the 2D system gives diagonal resistance $R_D$.
 Similar measurements performed away from the interferometer device yield $R_{xx}$ and $R_{xy}$ respectively.

 An example of longitudinal resistance $R_L$ across an interferometer in an ultra-high mobility heterostructure characterized by improved Al purity is shown in Figure~\ref{fig:Hall_trace}(a).
 (Also see Section~\ref{sec:S4} of Supplementary Materials.)
 In comparison to heterostructures without improved Al purity (see Figure~\ref{fig:power_spectra} and Figure~\ref{fig:S5-2-1}), this resistance trace shows sharper resistance features throughout this filling factor range.
 A blow-up of the $R_L$ trace near $\nu=7/2$ reveals a set of reproducible oscillations shown in Figure~\ref{fig:Hall_trace}(b).
-Their Fourier transform reveals a prominent peak at a frequency roughly seven times that of the main spectral peak observed at an integer filling fraction, as shown in Figure~\ref{fig:Hall_trace}(c).
+Their Fourier transform reveals a prominent peak at a frequency roughly seven times that of the main spectral peak observed at an integer filling fraction, as shown in Figure~\ref{fig:Hall_trace}(c)~\footnote{In magnetic field sweeps $R_L$ measurements at integer filling factors show AB interference oscillations that correspond to addition of one flux quantum and the period of these oscillations is $\Phi_0$ with the fundamental frequency $f_0=1/\Phi_0$.
+For each preparation such a measurement at integer filling factor is performed to establish this fundamental value for comparison.
+The fundamental frequency $f_0$ is independent of the integer filling factor (see Figure~\ref{fig:S4-2a} of Supplemental Materials).
+It is important to note that if a density shift occured in the 2D electron system this would affect the measured $f_0$ making comparison between interference features at different densities untenable.}.
 A similar set of data for $\nu=5/2$ is shown in Figure~\ref{fig:5_halves_interf} in the Results section below.
 The analysis of these oscillations, their spectra and their attribution to the non-Abelian even-odd effect is the main focus of this paper.

 The interference oscillations in the measured resistance are analyzed by applying fast Fourier transforms (FFT) to the data.
 Because the oscillations are observed near the minima of resistance of quantum Hall states, the corresponding background – the shape of the minimum - is subtracted before the FFT is applied.
 The subtracted background is determined equivalently by either a polynomial fit or a running large element smoothing of the minimum.
 By following this procedure at both integer ($\nu=4$) and fractional ($\nu=16/5$) filling, we can test the validity of our approach and, specifically, confirm the expectation that our interferometers operate in the Aharonov--Bohm and not Coulomb-dominated regime, thus justifying the key assumption used in deriving Eq.~(\ref{eq:AB_phase2}).
 Specifically, at the $\nu=16/5$ FQH state one expects a Laughlin state with $e^*=e/5$ and $2\theta_{e^*}=2\pi/5$.
 Consequently, Eq.~(\ref{eq:AB_phase2}) predicts the phase accumulation of $-6\pi$ per additional flux quantum resulting in the expected AB periodicity of $\Delta\Phi = \Phi_0/3$, which is what we observe experimentally -- see Figure~\ref{fig:integer_vs_fractional_peak_positions}.